-We focus on: delivering Supported Housing Scheme for homeless Adult Care Leavers and promote Equality, Diversity and Inclusion through Advocacy and empowerment for and behalf of individuals and families suffering or likely to be at risk of suffering discrimination in our community especially on the grounds of race, age, disability, gender or sexual orientation e.g. LGBT.
+We promote Equality, Diversity and Inclusion through Advocacy and empowerment for and behalf of vulnerable individuals and families suffering or likely to be at risk of suffering discrimination in our community especially on the grounds of race, age, disability, gender or sexual orientation e.g. LGBTQ+.
 We aim to increase the confidence of individuals and families by empowering, supporting them to achieve and sustain equality and empowerment.

 We support our clients to prevent them from becoming homeless and sustain their existing tenancies.